VirtualPlanetaryLaboratory/atmos/README.md

 Eric Hébrard, Will Sluder, and Ryan Felton generalized the subroutine that calculated absorption crosss-sections (Xsections.f) and modernized many of the reaction rate constants.
 Ryan Felton also added a Titan template to the model (not public yet), under the guidance of Eric Hébrard.

-Ashley Horan and Shawn Domagal-Goldman, using the past work of Antigona Segura as a guide, coupled the modern versions of photochem and clima together.

 Dillon Teal developed run scripts to automate input file generation, code compiling, and code convergence criteria.